-- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) to the unlock position.
+- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) inward.

-Slide the battery pack diagonally into the battery compartment until the projection (2) on either side of the battery compartment fits into the U-shaped cut (3) on either side of the battery pack.
+3 Slide the battery pack diagonally into the battery compartment until the projection (2) on either side of the battery compartment fits into the U-shaped cut (3) on either side of the battery pack.